MahmoudHanyFathalla/Digit-Recognization/README.md

 The model is trained for 30 epochs with a batch size of 32 and the RMSprop optimizer is used to minimize the categorical cross-entropy loss function.

-The accuracy and loss graphs show that the model has good performance on both the training and validation sets, and there is no overfitting.
+The accuracy and loss graph shows that the model has good performance on both the training and validation sets, and there is no overfitting.

 The model is saved in the "digit.h5" file.